jawniss/jawniss.github.io/resume.md

 <p class="alignleft">
     <span style="padding-left: 20px; display:block">
     <font size="3">
-        A game made in RPG Maker MV that was designed to have the world operate on timed-turn intervals.
+        A game made in RPG Maker MV that was designed to have the world operate on timed-turn intervals. <br>
-        -  Built the underlying system that enabled tiles to successfully change on command and reset to their original forms correctly.
+        -  Built the underlying system that enabled tiles to successfully change on command and reset to their original forms correctly.<br>
         -  Created the pause menu that allowed players to customize settings of the game.
     </font>
     </span>